Revelation Chapter 8

 This clearly is an act of Satan long before the trumpets of Revelation.
 This may be indicating that Satan in involved in this destruction..
 It may also be a way of saying that God is still providing a degree of protection from the actions of Satan, the destroyer.
 Take note that in this understanding we are upholding the truth about the character of God - He is not the destroyer.

-Most of the world that is not familiar with the Bible or the book of Revelation has only a vague concept of end-time-events and their order.
-Most people see it like this:
+Most people of the world that are not familiar with the Bible or the book of Revelation have only a vague concept of end-time-events and their order.
+Most people who have any concept of end-time events see it like this:

 We see the seven trumpets as warnings to mankind.
 Could it be that Satan's reaction to the sealing of God's servants (the 144,000) and the sounding of their messages would be to inflict destruction and disaster upon the earth to divert attention from these messages and to set the stage for his impersonation of Christ's Second Coming?
 Basically, the events described under the trumpets (not the trumpets themselves) can be seen as Satan's reaction to God's efforts to warn and save mankind.